UstadMobile/RESPECT-Requirements/README.md

 * Work offline when connectivity is not available and sync data when a connection is available
 * Keep their data on a server in a location of their choice
 * Install the app on almost any phone/device they are likely to have because the app will be sufficiently small, fast, and light
+* Expect apps to work together; for example if they complete a lesson in a math app their grade should appear in their learning management system.

 The upcoming [libRESPECT](https://github.com/UstadMobile/librespect) library will provide edtech developers with an easy-to-use open-source component they can easily embed in their own apps to meet the RESPECT requirements. libRESPECT can help manage offline content download, caching, and synchronization of learner progress data.